huohuoren4/docs/python/pytest/reference_guides/fixture_reference.md

 The scope a fixture is defined in has no bearing on the order it will be instantiated in: the order is mandated by the logic described [here](/python/pytest/reference_guides/fixture_reference#fixture-instantiation-order).
 :::

-### conftest.py: sharing fixtures across multiple files
+### conftest.py: sharing fixtures across multiple files {#conftest-py-sharing-fixtures-across-multiple-files}

 The `conftest.py` file serves as a means of providing fixtures for an entire directory.
 Fixtures defined in a `conftest.py` can be used by any test in that package without needing to import them (pytest will automatically discover them).